-Each pecan season the green nut pods would begin to show up on the trees.
-Followed by them opening up to reveal the pecans that would eventually fall to the ground and need to be picked up.
-Picking up the pecans, consisted of racking the leaves and placing the pecans in buckets.
-It was work, but also just the beginning because the pecans would then need to be shelled and stored to have all year.
+Each pecan season the green pods would begin to show up on the trees.
+Opening later to reveal the pecans that would eventually fall to the ground and need gathering.
+The process of picking pecans consisted of racking the leaves and placing the pecans in buckets.
+It was work, but also just the beginning because the pecans would then need to be shelled and stored to enjoy all year.

 One cookie recipe that I have always been fond of that also includes pecans is Pecan Sandies.
 It is a sweet buttery cookie that is crispy on the outside with a chewy center.
 The buttery nutty flavor makes these cookies simple to make, but big on flavor.
 This recipe yields 12 to 15 cookies that are a tablespoon in size.
 You can make the cookies smaller, or larger if you would like.
 I also like to sprinkle a few extra pecan chips on top of the cookies prior to baking them in the oven.
 You definitely want to make this cookie recipe or save it for later.

-- 1/2 cup unsalted butter, softened
+- ½ cup butter, softened

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

 - 1 cup all-purpose flour

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 1 large egg yolk